SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-11-3-takes-covid-vax-safety.md

 showing that the effect is real.

-But honestly, the thing that _really_ made me twitchy was that one of the authors is Joseph Ladapo, currently surgeon general.
+But honestly, the thing that _really_ made me twitchy was that one of the authors is Joseph Ladapo, currently surgeon general of Florida.
 Absent some _really_ compelling argument to the contrary, he just looks _problematic_ to me.
 The senior health reporter at the popular science venue _Ars Technica_ has been writing negatively about him for years: